tahngarth825/yesangel/README.md

 3. Views: userdetails should include "looking for"
 4. ENSURE MIN AGE < MAX AGE
 5. Strengthen validations (location is string, age is int, etc.)
+6. Remove self from browse?
+7. Guest login for girls?
+8. Make sure handleDisplay for UserMain checks if it's your profile, and allow edits if not!

+ASK ABOUT: Flatten children error and how to pass props to children Visited user can't be defined until later, yet I want to determine editable immediately?